 The right wire diameter improves weld quality while reducing spatter, cleanup, and costly rework.

-- Use smaller wire only when thin material demands it; otherwise, you may add passes and raise labor.
+- Use smaller wire only when thin material needs more control.

 - Choose larger wire for thicker plate to speed fill and lower cycle time.